fabioberger/chrome/README.md

 # Tests

-Because of the immense amount of endpoints of Chrome API, as well as the many different requirements for the endpoints, the tests are currently not comprehensive.
+Because of the immense amount of endpoints in the Chrome API, as well as the many different requirements for the endpoints, the tests are still a work in progress.

-To run the tests, install the tests folder as a chrome extension by navigating to ```chrome://extensions``` in Chrome and clicking "Load unpacked extension..." and navigating to the "tests" folder.
-Once you have done time, simply click the "T" icon on the top right of your chrome browser and the test suite will run within the displayed popup.
+To run the tests, install the ```tests``` folder as a chrome extension by navigating to ```chrome://extensions``` in Chrome and clicking ```Load unpacked extension...``` and navigating to the "tests" folder.
+Once you have done time, simply click the ```T``` icon on the top right of your chrome browser and the test suite will run within the displayed popup.

-If you feel inclined, please add tests to their extension and submit a pull request!
+Feel free to add more tests to this extension and submit a pull request!